JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Kristoffer Carlsson*

 Previously `pkg> up Foo` would freely update any dependency in the environment.
 Now `up` has the same preserve strategies that `add` observes, meaning that first `up Foo` will only allow `Foo` to update.
-It is possible to loosen this restriction a bit with the various `--preserve` command options to also allow dependencies to `Foo` to update.
-See the documentaion for `Pkg.update` for more information.
+It is possible to loosen this restriction a bit with the various `--preserve` command options to also allow dependencies of `Foo` to update.
+See the documentation for `Pkg.update` for more information.

 ### `pkg> add` will only auto update the registry once per day